-San Diego Museum Month February 2025: 14 Best Museums
+San Diego Museum Month February 2026: 20 Best Museums for Kids

-San Diego Museum Month returns for its 35th year in February 2025!
-You can access 70 San Diego County Museums for half-priced admissions for the entire month of February.
+San Diego Museum Month returns for its 36th year in February 2026!
+You can access 70 San Diego County Museums (and this year some Tijuana museums!) for half-priced admissions for the entire month of February.
 Scroll to the bottom to see the full list of participating museums.

 This year there are 70 participating local museums, special exhibitions, special events, historic sites, AND new Museum Month locations.
 This popular program is a great opportunity to check out as many museums as you can in the 28 days Museum Month is active in February.